pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 A `Span` is the name of the object that we use to capture data about the performance of your application, any errors and any surrounding context.
 A `Span` can form a part of a broader **trace**, a hierarchical representation of the flow of data through your application.

-Each `Span` contains the following state:
+Each `Span` contains the following metadata:

 - A name
 - A start and finish timestamp